-The Largest and Most Notable Marches in Washington DC
+The Largest and Most Notable Protest Marches in Washington DC

-March 2018s protest March For Our Lives aims to take to the streets of Washington DC to demand that lives and safety become a priority and end gun violence that led to an epidemic of mass school shootings in the United States.
-This is the latest protest over the past two years that is expected to draw a record tunout during this one day event.
+March 2018's protest March For Our Lives aimed to take to the streets of Washington DC to demand that lives and safety become a priority and end gun violence that led to an epidemic of mass school shootings in the United States.
+This was the latest protest over the past two years that drew a record turnout during this one day event.

 March on Washington for Jobs and Freedom — August 28, 1963